 Information for Transfers

 Transfer students expressing an interest in sociology should obtain a solid background in English, social sciences, and writing skills while attending their community college.
 Students must complete courses equivalent to Sociology 1, Introduction to Sociology, and Sociology 10, Issues and Problems in American Society, at their previous school.
-Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST.ORG website.
+It is also advised that students complete a statistical methods and research methods course prior to transfer in preparation for the major.

 While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.